sky-shift/skyshift/examples/spark/spark_readme.md

 ```

 Skyctl confirms that the job was completed successfully, we can now remove this via `skyctl delete job  pyspark`.
-The environment setup and running the same example is also packed with `setup_and_run_spark.sh` if you prefer
+The environment setup and running the same example is also packed with `setup_and_run_spark.sh` along with the
-to run this as a standalone script.
+application code in `pi.py` if you prefer to run this as a standalone script.